Baby-McBabyFace/HeartOfPi/README.md

-    take_pic.py     # Function to capture image on the Raspberry Pi and transmit it to a server for image processing translator.py   # Function to translate data between Bluetooth Device, Microcontroller, and Server wlan.py         # Function to send/receive data via sockets (using client.py)
+    take_pic.py     # Function to capture image on the Raspberry Pi and transmit it to a server for image processing translator.py   # Function to translate data between Bluetooth Device, Microcontroller, and Server wlan.py         # Function to send/receive data via sockets (using client.py) myLED.py        # Control GPIO LEDs.
+This is a for fun feature and is NOT NEEDED

 ## Requirements from different devices
 These are the requirements needed from the respective devices in order to use this interface: